Post updated: December 4, 2020

 Let’s face it—starting your own freelance business is stressful.
 There are so many different little things and moving parts you need to take care of before you ever even get to the point where you’re actively marketing your stuff to potential clients or customers.

-So, today, I’m dedicating an entire post to those basic things you’re going to need to take care of before you ever get to the actual fun parts of your freelance business.
-No, the basics aren’t exactly the most exciting part of doing your own thing—but, they’re undeniably necessary!
+So, today, I’m dedicating an entire post to those things you’re going to need to take care of before you ever get to the actual fun parts of your freelance business.
+No, the building blocks aren’t exactly the sexiest part of doing your own thing—but, they’re undeniably necessary!

 Looking back on starting my own business, there’s one big thing I wish I had done: Taken care of these fundamentals while I was still employed full-time.